-Embedding a culture of inclusion and equity
+Priority 3: Embedding a culture of inclusion and equity

-- 1. Work with schools to define a Lewisham inclusive, equitable school and education service; developing a framework for self-evaluation and accountability - 2.
-Continue to work with schools and settings to address the attainment gap for identified groups of children and young people. - 3.
-Proactively increase early support for children at risk of permanent exclusion or suspension through developing our offer of early intervention and supportive alternative education. - 4.
-Implement new duties around recording, monitoring and improving attendance. - 5.
-Effectively track and support children in need and those with a child protection plan in education. - 6.
-Continue implementation of TRIIE programme, with a heightened focus on behaviour and inclusion, addressing disproportionality issues for black Caribbean and mixed heritage pupils. - 7.
-Multi-agency approach to supporting schools to build positive cultures for all, including race, gender, disability and LGBTQ+ positivity. - 8.
-Refine use of data from a range of sources so that schools, setting and services have a true picture of the equity of their policies, procedures and curriculum. - 9.
-Ensure schools and settings are at the heart of Lewisham Council's digital inclusion strategy, maximising opportunities for support for children and young people.
+W /hat we need to do Measuring success Work with schools to define a Lewisham inclusive, equitable 1. school and education service; developing a framework for self-evaluation and accountability 2.
+Continue to work with schools and settings to address the attainment gap for identified groups of children and young people.
+Reduced permanent exclusions at secondary 3.
+Proactively increase early support for children at risk of permanent exclusion or suspension through developing our offer of early intervention and supportive alternative Rate of suspensions at both primary and secondary decrease 4. education.
+Implement new duties around recording, monitoring and Maintained high levels of school attendance, improving attendance. especially for the most 5.
+Effectively track and support children in need and those with vulnerable cohort of pupils 6. a child protection plan in education.
+Continue implementation of TRIIE programme, with a heightened focus on behaviour and inclusion, addressing disproportionality issues for black Caribbean and mixed Reduction in the number of suspensions for pupils with SEND heritage pupils.
+Reduction in the attainment 7.
+Multi-agency approach to supporting schools to build positive cultures for all, including race, gender, disability and LGBTQ+ positivity. gap of identified groups of pupils in comparison to their peers (see Priority area 3) 8.
+Refine use of data from a range of sources so that schools, setting and services have a true picture of the equity of their policies, procedures and curriculum.
+9. Ensure schools and settings are at the heart of Lewisham Council's digital inclusion strategy, maximising opportunities for support for children and young people.